Score High in Credibility, Accuracy, Practical Value

 CAGR = (100/10)1/9– 1.0 = 29.2% growth per year

-What Are Three Kinds of Margins and Profits?
+Three Kinds of Margins and Profits

 Bottom line net income is a measure of the company's financial performance for the period.
 However, the Income Statement contains other performance metrics as well.
 The difference between net sales revenues and cost of goods sold is called Gross profits, for instance, while the net income from operations—before taxes and before gains and losses from financial and extraordinary items—is called operating income (or operating profits).